ttappr/heapq/README.md

 - No unsafe code

 ## Implemented Functions
 Each operation has three related functions.
-The first relies on the heap's item's type `T` for comparison operations; the second takes a `cmp` function that accepts two items for comparison; and, the third takes `cmp` and additional information `aux` that is passed to the `cmp` function on each call.
+The first relies on the heap item's type `T` for comparison operations; the second takes a `cmp` function that accepts two items for comparison; and, the third takes `cmp` and additional information `aux`, which gets passed to the `cmp` function when invoked.

 - `heapify<T>(heap: &mut [T])`
     - `heapify_with<T, C>(heap: &mut [T], cmp: C)`